Brucewuzhang/Hackerrank/README.md

 * I will upload my codes of Hacerrank coding problems (Python codes)

-* I put all codes in other braches
+* I put all codes in other branches

-* I didn't include the problem file.
-If you are interested in the problem file, you can gogole the name of each brach of go to Hackerrank website
+* I didn't include the problem files.
+If you are interested in the problem files, you can gogole the name of each branch or go to Hackerrank website